c0nradLC/c0nradLC/README.md

 Web Developer
 --------------------

 I started learning code around 2019 in college.
-Now I work on some big projects using many different languages and love interacting with every types of projects.
+Now I work on various projects using many different languages and love interacting with every types of projects.

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [l.conrado10@gmail.com](mailto:l.conrado10@gmail.com)